kubermatic/docs/content/kubeone/master/getting_started/aws.en.md

 ## Scaling Worker Nodes

 Worker nodes are managed by the machine-controller.
-It creates initially one per availability zone.
+It creates initially one MachineDeployment object per availability zone.
 Those can be scaled up and down (including to 0) using the Kubernetes API.
 To do so you first got to retrieve the `machinedeployments` by running:

 ```bash
 kubectl get machinedeployments -n kube-system